jbmilgrom/blogg/src/post/identity-state-time.md

 balance = balance - 20;
 ```

-A mutable variable and a place in memory underly the reassignments in both cases.[^4]
+A mutable variable underlies the reassignment in both cases, whether or not an object method mediates such reassignment, and a place in memory underlies every mutable variable.[^4]

 ## Semantics, Not Syntax